 We also simplify what our children are exposed to in terms of music and we have stopped listening to the news years ago.
 Read more about this here and find my positive songs playlist!

-My next Montessori Parenting online course is starting in May.
+You can join my Montessori Parenting E-course anytime.
 Watch the first lesson for free and read testimonials from previous participants here.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.